Magnificent Mile Lights Festival: History

 The festival of lights traces its early beginnings in 1949 when members from The Greater North Michigan Avenue Association put up a 50-foot tall Christmas tree in Water Tower Park, which was adorned with 1,500 lights and topped by a six-foot high star.
 Ten years later, the Saks Fifth Avenue store installed Italian white lights on the branches of the elm trees in front of the store in place of their traditional holiday decorations.
 Eventually, neighboring stores followed suit with their own lighting decorations, and the trend soon became a popular holiday tradition in the city of Chicago.
 Well-known shops such as Tiffany, Burberry, Gucci, Armani, and other luxury stores along Michigan Avenue have joined the annual festivities.
 In 1992, Walt Disney, the company, officially became part of the Lights Festival, turning the event into a major tourist attraction.
-While other celebrities Betty Grable have hosted the events, Disney's Mickey Mouse has acted as master of ceremonies in recent years.
+While other celebrities like Betty Grable have hosted the events, Disney's Mickey Mouse has acted as master of ceremonies in recent years.

 2020 saw this festival run behind closed doors due to conditions caused by the COVID-19 pandemic.